Deus Ex (video game): Deus Ex: Remastered

 A modern remaster of the game, Deus Ex: Remastered, was announced during the September 2025 State of Play broadcast.
-It is set for release on February 5, 2026, for PlayStation 5, Xbox Series X/S, Windows and Nintendo Switch.
+It was scheduled for release on February 5, 2026 for PlayStation 5, Xbox Series X/S, Windows and Nintendo Switch before being delayed to an unspecified date due to fan backlash.
 The remaster is being co-developed by Eidos-Montréal and Aspyr, and published by Aspyr.
-It includes updated graphics, adjustments to the gameplay including autosaves, and controller support inspired by later Deus Ex titles.
+It includes updated graphics, adjustments to the gameplay including autosave, and controller support inspired by later Deus Ex titles.

 Audience response to the remaster's announcement trailer was negative, with users criticizing the updated graphics—some comparing the visuals to Grand Theft Auto: The Trilogy – The Definitive Edition—and opining that the remastering was inferior to available user mods.
 PC Gamer called the remaster's graphics "bafflingly shiny, alarmingly bulbous, [and] strangely smooth".
+Destructoid said, "The looks of the Deus Ex remaster are a trifecta of failure.
+They don't stay faithful to the original, and don't make it look just “a bit more modern”.
+This remaster looks like something they'd be making nowadays if gamers had really enjoyed the shiny, rubbery texture of that weird period during the PS3 and Xbox 360 era."
+Kotaku commented that the "newer, higher-resolution assets [...] didn't mesh well with the old models and geometry that was still left in the game, creating a bizarre effect where it looked even worse than the chunky but charming visuals of the original game."
+Rock, Paper, Shotgun, TheGamer, and GameRant also reported that the remaster's system requirements were too high considering the quality of the new graphics.

+In response to the negative feedback, Aspyr announced that the remaster would no longer be released in February 2026, and all preorders would be refunded.

 Reception

 Sales

 According to Computer Gaming Worlds Stefan Janicki, Deus Ex had "sold well in North America" by early 2001 with regular placement in top ten best-selling lists for several weeks, and showed even better performance in Europe with similar sales position throughout the summer of 2000.
 The game achieved sales of 138,840 copies and revenues of $5 million in the United States by the end of 2000, according to PC Data.
 It received a "Silver" award from the Entertainment and Leisure Software Publishers Association (ELSPA) in February 2002, indicating lifetime sales of at least 100,000 units in the United Kingdom.
 The ELSPA later raised it to "Gold" status, for 200,000 sales.
-As of April 2009, Deus Ex has sold over 1 million copies sold worldwide.
+As of April 2009, Deus Ex has sold over 1 million copies worldwide.